cu2/aldebaran/docs/overview.md

 Another part of the RAM is the Device Status Table.
 For each IOPort it has 1 byte that is the status of the last `OUT` instruction.
 0 if it was successful, 1 otherwise.

-#### Input scenario

-1. Device sends signal to Device Controller
-2. Device Controller forwards it to the targeted IOPort
-3. IOPort stores the data in its input buffer and calls an `ioport_in` interrupt
-4. CPU calls the specified interrupt handler routine
-5. The routine uses the `IN` instruction to read the content of the input buffer into RAM
-6. IOPort asks Device Controller to send an `ACK` signal to the device
-7. Device Controller sends an `ACK` signal to the device

-#### Output scenario

-1. The `OUT` instruction sends a piece of RAM to an IOPort
-2. IOPort asks Device Controller to send the data to the device
-3. Device Controller sends the data to the device
-4. Device Controller puts the status of the device into RAM and calls an `ioport_out` interrupt
-5. CPU calls the specified interrupt handler routine
-6. The routine checks the Device Status Table in RAM to see the device's status

-#### Registering/unregistering devices

-1. Device sends signal to Device Controller
-2. Device Controller registers/unregisters the device with the specified IOPort
-3. Device Controller registers/unregisters the device into the Device Registry in RAM
-4. Device Controller calls the `device_registered` or `device_unregistered` interrupt
-5. CPU calls the specified interrupt handler routine
-6. Device Controller responds to the device

 ### Timer